php-kafka/php-simple-kafka-client.github.io/content/about/_index.md

 [![Join the chat at https://gitter.im/php-kafka/php-simple-kafka-client](https://badges.gitter.im/php-kafka/php-simple-kafka-client.svg)](https://gitter.im/php-kafka/php-simple-kafka-client?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This extension provides ways to interact with Apache Kafka.
+It also supports any system that is Kafka API compatible like Redpanda.
 You can find some examples for producer and consumer [here](https://github.com/php-kafka/php-kafka-examples/tree/main/src/ext-php-simple-kafka-client)
 This extension uses [librdkafka](https://github.com/edenhill/librdkafka) for binding and was inspired by [php-rdkafka](https://github.com/arnaud-lb/php-rdkafka).